Enter your ZIP to

 Window Treatments for Palladian Windows

 Despite their beauty, Palladian windows can be challenging when trying to improve a room’s function.
-A large window might not be as enjoyable when being hit by a hot, afternoon sun or when trying to maintain privacy.
-Homeowners will be happy to hear though that there are still several treatment options for Palladian windows.
+Homeowners will be happy to hear though that there are still several treatment options for this type of window.

-Typically, these luxurious treatments are installed at the base of the arch, allowing the to fall along the rectangular segment of the window, and still allowing natural light to enter through the exposed arch.
+• Roman Shades: Typically, these luxurious treatments are installed at the base of the arch.
+The shades fall along the rectangular segment of the window while allowing natural light to enter through the exposed arch.

-This highly energy-efficient treatment option mounts inside the window frame to eliminate light bleeding through.
-Much like Roman shades, cellular shades are often mounted at the base of the arch to allow for natural light to continue passing through the arch feature.
+• Cellular Shades: This energy-efficient treatment option mounts inside the window frame to eliminate light bleeding through.
+Like Roman shades, cellular shades are often mounted at the base of the arch.
+This allows natural light to continue passing through the arch feature.

-Shutters can follow the unique arch shape along the top of the Palladian window for a sunburst effect or run horizontally to complement other shutters or blinds.
-This option also allows you to open or close the louvers to control the amount of light you want to pass through.
+• Shutters: Shutters can follow the arch shape along the top of the Palladian window for a sunburst effect.
+Alternatively, they can run horizontally to complement other shutters or blinds.
+This option also allows you to open or close the louvers to control the amount of light you want.

 Where do Palladian Windows Not Work?

-Palladian windows add a unique touch of classical elegance that is desirable for many homeowners, but they aren’t necessarily the best option for every home or situation.
+Palladian windows add a unique touch of classical elegance that is desirable for many homeowners.
+However, they aren’t necessarily the best option for every home or situation.

-Due to their Roman influence, Palladian windows can create a jarring effect if installed on more homes with more modern architectural styles.
-These modern homes typically feature picture windows instead to still allow large amounts of natural light in.
+Due to their Roman influence, these windows can create a jarring effect if installed on homes with modern architectural styles.
+Modern homes typically feature picture windows instead to allow large amounts of natural light in.

 Palladian windows are also quite large.
 Much like bay or bow windows, they require a great deal of space to be built properly and effectively.
-Because of this, Palladian windows aren’t typically suited for smaller homes.
+Because of this, they aren’t typically suited for smaller homes.

-Finally, as we discussed earlier, Palladian windows are much more costly than most other window style options.
-If you have a tighter budget or don’t want to dish out the extra cash for a more premium window style, there are plenty of more cost-effective options available.
+Finally, as we discussed earlier, these windows are much more costly than most other window style options.
+If you’re on a budget, there are plenty of more cost-effective options available.

 Finding a Local Window Contractor

 Palladian windows are not simple to install and require more structural work than many other window types.
 This is partially attributed to the arch window feature.
-That’s why this type of installation is best left up to a seasoned professional, who can make sure the window is framed properly and insulated against the elements.
+That’s why this type of installation is best left up to a seasoned professional.
+Experienced installers can make sure the window is framed properly and insulated against the elements.

-Let us find the best window replacement pros in your area, then easily request quotes, book a contractor, and get the job done.
-It’s that easy.
+Let us find the best window replacement pros in your area.
+We make it easy to request quotes, book a contractor, and get the job done.